Given all of the planning that has to be done before a wedding, it’s easy to see why music often gets overlooked or dismissed.

 But weddings are in the end social events, and you don’t want your guests stampeding from the nave or the reception venue because of the music you’ve chosen.

-You’re looking for a performer whose work speaks to your love and lifestyles.
+You’re looking for a performer whose work speaks to your love and lifestyle.
 But one that Great Aunt Rose won’t object to.

 You’re looking for Chris Brown.